 However, we have also faced some issues on this step, namely:

 - The accuracy of the image classifier was not high enough.
 We obtained about 70% accuracy on the serve detection.

 - Since our client aimed the whole system based on native tools for Mac OS, time to train the model was high – more than 10 hours on a Macbook using a dataset with about 15000 samples.
 To compare – the same training procedure on GPU takes about 20-30 minutes.

 In addition, the camera was placed on the back of the home team, and we faced such an issue that sometimes we couldn’t see the player who did the serve as he was out of the line of the camera’s sight.

 How did we solve these problems?
 We decided to continue with the classification problem, but for now, we prepared a dataset where each sample is a set of 30 sequential grayscale frames.
-The output as usual – label of class.
-After the training of the model using the Keras framework, we converted it to the .mlmodel.
+The output is as usual – label of class.
+After training the model using the Keras framework, we converted it to the .mlmodel.
 The final score was about 0.87 (F-1-score).